 Remove dead skin cells

-Exfoliation is an essential step for healthy and younger-looking skin.
+Exfoliation is an essential step for healthier and younger-looking skin.
 Throughout the day, dead skin cells build up on the surface of our skin.
 When these old skin cells start to pile up, it can leave skin looking dull, rough, and uneven.
 If we neglect to clean our skin well, old makeup, dirt, and oil can also accumulate.
 The buildup of dead cells results in clogged pores which can lead to blemishes and acne.
 The best way to get rid of this build-up of dead skin cells and obtain smooth skin instead is to exfoliate.

 One of the most important parts of skincare is product absorption.
 Product ingredients are more beneficial if the skin is actually absorbing them.
 Exfoliation of the outermost layers of the skin helps prepare the skin for absorbing products better and is often an added technique during treatment to improve skin appearance and texture.